 - They make excellent guard dogs

-Though they are small dogs, due to their feisty nature and the image that they have about themselves in their mind, they make great guard dogs.
+Though they are small dogs, due to their feisty nature and the image that they have about themselves in their minds, they make great guard dogs.

-They won’t shy away from barking at the sight of an intruder in order to alert you and will come to your aid if they sense that their family is in trouble.
+They won’t shy away from barking at the sight of an intruder to alert you and will come to your aid if they sense that their family is in trouble.